A bridge with multiple records

 It was originally known as Ponte Salazar in honor of the President of the Council of Ministers of the time (even though its legal name has remained Tagus Bridge).
 Soon after the revolution of April 1974, its name was changed to 25 April Bridge.

-The impressiveness of this bridge with a total length of about 2,280 m – is clearly expressed by two facts.
-At the time of its inauguration in August 6, 1966, it was the fifth largest suspension bridge in the world and the largest one outside the United States.
+The impressiveness of this bridge with a total length of about 2,280 m, is clearly expressed by two facts.
+On its inauguration day – August 6th, 1966 – it was the fifth largest suspension bridge in the world and the largest one outside the United States.
 After fifty years it remains in the group of the 20 largest suspension bridges in the world.

 Initially built for the exclusive circulation of cars, in 1999 it also started to allow rail traffic.